Restaurant Listings

 ITALIAN

-Located in the Chateaux Deer Valley, Cena offers diners a little slice of Italy with lunch and dinner temptations like individual-size pizzette, antipasti, pastas, salads, and entrees.
-Don’t miss the veal Bolognese and tagliatelle, lobster linguine, grilled branzino with lentils, chicken parmesan, and the best fried clams in the Beehive State.
+Situated in the Chateaux Deer Valley, recently renovated Cena offers diners a little slice of Italy with a breakfast buffet, plus lunch and dinner temptations like individual-size pizzette, antipasti, pastas, salads, and entrées.
+Don’t miss the lasagna Bolognese, lobster linguine, pan-seared seabass, lamb shank osso buco, and the best fried calamari in the Beehive State.
 Service here is outstanding, as is the wine selection.
 7815 Royal St E, 435-940-2200, the-chateaux.com/dining $$–$$$ D K O P R

 CHAMPIONS CLUB